Sephta/Sephta/README.md

 ---

 <p>
 Recently finished my bachelor's at the University of Oregon with a major in Computer and Information Science.
 2 years of personal web development experience building small scale web applications.
 1 year of experience working in ReactJS integrating RESTful APIs into frontend web clients.
 Proficient in many languages including: C#, C/C++, Python, JavaScript.
 Avid interest in UI / UX design, as well as Game programming mostly in the Unity game engine.
-Actively seeking entry level Software Engineer or Frontend Developer roles.
 </p>

 ---